Photographer CV Guide + Tips + Example

 - Surpassed outside client satisfaction average rates by 15 % within the first year.

 January 2013 – January 2016

 - Provided assistance to the photographer in all aspects, such as administration, communicating with clients, organizing equipment and readily supplying needed tools in more than 40 projects.

 - Set up camera equipment quickly and correctly.

 - Performed minor editing and touching-up duties without supervision.

-- Answered client inquiries in person and via distance communication, quelling concerns, providing information, giving directions, and relaying requests to the photographer.
+- Answered client inquiries in person, by phone and by email quelling concerns, providing information, giving directions and relaying requests to the photographer.

-- Established recognized freelance photography business and large group of faithful customers.
+- Established a recognized freelance photography business and a portfolio of 60 faithful customers.

 - Set up personal photography equipment and created the best environment for aesthetically pleasing shots.